Pabellón M

-Pabellón M also known as the InverCap Tower is a mixed-use skyscraper in Monterrey, Mexico.
+Pabellón M also known as the InverCap Tower is a mixed-use skyscraper in Monterrey, Nuevo León.
 Built between 2010 and 2015, the tower stands at 207.6 m tall with 47 floors and is the current 10th tallest building in Mexico.
 It was the tallest building in Monterrey between 2015 and 2017.

 History

 Concept

 The tower belong to an urban regeneration project adjacent to Monterrey's center which includes a complex consisting of the main tower (InverCap Tower) the Escenario GNP Seguros (also known as the M Pavilion Auditorium), a convention center, a shopping center and a Fiesta Americana hotel.
 The complex was inaugurated in 2016 immediately after the completion of the M Auditorium.
 The complex also features offices suites, a forum, restaurants, movie theaters, commercial areas and 2,400 covered parking spaces.
 The convention center displays approximately 4000 m2 of gross usable area divided into a total of eight rooms.